 Last but not least on this roast of startups for niche travelers, GigGoMe is a one-stop shop for people who travel for music festivals.
 Let’s say you want to go to one of the popular Azores festivals like TREMOR but you have no idea how to plan it.
 You’d use a platform like GigGoMe and be done with it: buy festival tickets, book the trip, and book accommodation.
 There.
 Problem solved and more time to see the island.

 (No, Azores events are not part of the GigGoMe platform yet but I’m trying to use a sci-fi technique here.
-Maybe if I write it here now it will happen in a near future.)
+Maybe if I write it here now it will happen in the near future.)